linked-db/linked-ql/site/capabilities/live-queries.md

 });
 ```

+You pass a callback, as shown above, to observe root-level changes — which, for `result.rows`, would mean row additions and deletions:

-To go deeper and observe field-level changes, you use the `Observer.subtree()` directive:
+You observe field-level changes by adding the `Observer.subtree()` directive:

 ```js
 Observer.observe(result.rows, Observer.subtree(), (mutations) => {